tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 ### Developer experience Impact

-* The local build and test times should be greatly reduced, since compiling TF is no longer needed, and Keras is a pure-Python project.
+* The local build and test times should be greatly reduced, since compiling TF is no longer needed, and Keras is so far a pure-Python project (this might change in future when custom c ops are added to Keras).
 * Cross-boundary changes will require some extra handling since such changes needs to be split into two or more PRs.
 Same for rollbacks.
 * Tooling on the GitHub side (for code review, etc.) is not as good as